Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 24th November 1192 Bishop Albert Reginar (age 26) was assassinated at Reims.

 On 24th November 1273 Alfonso Plantagenet was born to King Edward I of England (age 34) and Eleanor of Castile Queen Consort England (age 32) in Bayonne [Map].
 Their ninth child.
 He was named after Eleanor's half-brother Alfonso X King Castile X King Leon (age 52) who was also the child's godfather and attended his christening.
+He died aged ten in 1284.

 Froissart Book 1: 1307-1340.
 [24th November 1326] 18.
 After the feast had ended, the said Sir Hugh (age 40), who was thoroughly hated, was brought before the queen and all the assembled barons and knights.
-There, all his deeds were recited to him from a written record, and he said nothing in his defense.
+There, all his deeds were recited to him from a written record, and he said nothing in his defence.
 As a result, he was judged then and there, unanimously by all the barons and knights, to die and to be executed in the manner you shall now hear.
 First, he was drawn through the streets of Hereford on a hurdle, accompanied by trumpets and horns, from one street to another.
 Then he was brought to a large square in the town, where all the people were assembled.
 There, he was placed high upon a scaffold, so that everyone, both great and small, could see him.
 A large fire had been built in that same square.
 When he was thus displayed, his genitals were first cut off, because he was accused of being a heretic and a sodomite — as was also said of the king himself.
 It was claimed that it was through his urging that the king had driven the queen away.
 When his genitals were cut off, they were thrown into the fire and burned.
 Next, his belly was slit open, and his heart and entrails were taken out and thrown into the fire to burn — because he was judged to be false of heart and a traitor, and because, by his treacherous counsel and persuasion, the king had brought shame and misfortune upon the realm and had caused the execution of the greatest barons of England, who should have upheld and defended the kingdom.
 Furthermore, he had so manipulated the king that he would neither see nor acknowledge his queen nor his eldest son, who ought to have been their lord; rather, he had driven them from the kingdom, endangering their lives.
 After Sir Hugh had been thus dealt with, as described, his head was cut off and sent to the city of London.
 His body was then cut into four quarters, which were sent to the four greatest cities in England after London.

 18. Quant li feste fu passée, li dis messires Hues qui point n'estoit amés, là endroit fu amenés par devant le royne et tous les barons et chevaliers, qui là estoient assamblet.
 Là li furent recordet tout si fet par escript, que onques ne dist riens à l'encontre: si ques là endroit il fu jugiés, par plainne sieute, de tous les barons et chevaliers, à mort, et à justicier, en tel manière com vous orés.
 Premierement, il fu traynés sour un bahut, à trompes et à trompètes, par toute la ville de Harfort, de rue en rue.
 Et puis fu amenés en une grant place, en le ville, là où tous li peuples estoit assamblés.
 Là endroit fu il loiiés haut sus une eschielle, si ques çascuns, petis et grans, le pooient veoir.
 Et avoit on fait en le ditte place un grant feu.
 Quant il fut ensi loiiés, on li copa tout premiers le vit et les coulles, par tant qu'il estoit herites et sodomites, ensi que on disoit meismement del roy.
 Et pour ce avoit decaciet li rois la royne ensus de lui et par son enhort.
 Quant li vis et les coulles li furent coppées, on les getta ou feu, et furent arses.
 Apriès, on li fendi le ventre, et li osta on tout le coer et le coraille, et le getta on ou feu pour ardoir, par tant qu'il estoit faulz de coer et traittes, et que, par son traitte conseil et enhort, li rois avoit honni son royaume et mis à meschief, et avoit fait decoler les plus grans barons d'Engleterre, par les quels li royaumes devoit estre soustenus et deffendus.
 Et avoech ce il avoit si enhortet le roy qu'il ne pooit ou ne voloit veoir la royne sa femme, ne son ainsnet fil, qui devoit estre leurs sires; ains les avoit decaciés, par doubtance de leurs corps, hors dou royaume.
 Apriès, quant li dis messires Hues fu ensi atournés, comme dit est, on li coppa le teste, et fu envoiie en le chité de Londres; et puis fu il decopés en quatre quartiers.
 Et furent tantost envoiiet as quatre milleurs cités d'Engleterre apriès Londres.

-Become a Member via our 'Buy Me a Coffee' page to read complete text.
+Become a Member via our Buy Me a Coffee page to read more.

 On 24th November 1331 King David II of Scotland (age 7) was crowned II King Scotland at Scone Abbey [Map].